A new mortgage refinancing program from Fannie Mae targeted to low- and moderate-income borrowers opens to applicants tomorrow, June 5.

-With that reality in mind, the Federal Housing Finance Agency (FHFA) on Wednesday announced a new refinance option for low-income borrowers with mortgages owned by Fannie Mae and Freddie Mac.
+With that reality in mind, the Federal Housing Finance Agency (FHFA) in April announced a new refinance option for low-income borrowers with mortgages owned by Fannie Mae and Freddie Mac.
+Freddie Mac’s version of the program, called Refi Possible, will launch August 30.
 FHFA estimates that borrowers who take advantage of the new refinance option could save $100 to $250 a month.

 “Last year saw a spike in refinances, but more than 2 million low-income families did not take advantage of the record-low mortgage rates by refinancing,” FHFA Director Mark Calabria said in a statement.
 “This new refinance option is designed to help eligible borrowers who have not already refinanced save between $1,200 and $3,000 a year on their mortgage payment.”